 God invites us, “O taste and see that YHWH is good: blessed is the man that trusteth in Him.”
 (Ps 34:8) Rather than asking God to explain Himself we can ask Him to help us trust that He knows what He’s doing, and that it’s all for a good reason.

-In the end we can all be sure of one thing: no one in Heaven will be disappointed or angry with God.
-One day all His children will understand fully … and will rejoice in Him.
+In the end we can all be sure of one thing: no one in Heaven will be disappointed or angry with God; we will be overwhelmed with delight and gratitude for all He has done.
+(Re 15:4) One day all His children will understand fully … and will rejoice in Him.
 (1Co 13:12)